 As-Design: Documentation, data and models associated with the facility, system or component that represents the initial design and subsequently incorporates all approved design changes.

 Contract Information Management Scope of Work: Document in which the Principal specifies the terms and conditions for information delivery by the Contractor.
 Where it is applicable and feasible, quality benchmarks and criteria to fulfil them may be included.

+Contract RDL: Document in which the Principal specifies the requirements of the RDL specific for the scope of contract based on the CFIHOS RDL and may include deviations from or additions to the CFIHOS RDL.

 Contractor: The party that carries out all or part of the design, engineering, procurement, construction, commissioning or management of a project or operation of a facility.